-Check with the teacher in charge for the program which is not specifically scheduled.
+Check with the lecturer in charge for the program which is not specifically scheduled.

-1. Lecture: the basic knowledge of higher brain functions based on researches going in the laboratory will be given in lectures.
-2. Special lecture: frontier of researches on higher brain functions will be presented by invited speakers.
+- 1. Lecture: the basic knowledge of higher brain functions related to research being currently conducted in the laboratory will be given. - 2.
+Special lecture: frontier of researches on higher brain functions will be presented by invited speakers.

 Lecture: Nov.
-13- Jan.
-15, Friday, 17:30 - 19:00 Special Lecture: 4 lectures in the 2nd semester Journal Club: every Monday, 18:00 - 19:30
+18- Jan.
+20, Friday, 17:30 - 19:00 Special Lecture: 4 lectures in the 2nd semester Journal Club: as occasion demands